nverba/pikaday-angular/README.md

-#### !!!
-There may be brief unavailability via Bower whilst I resolve some registry issues. !!!

 # __pikaday-angular__ <sup>v2.0.0 </sup>
 __pikaday-angular__ is a directive wraper that aims to make using __[Pikaday](https://github.com/dbushell/Pikaday)__ with __[AngularJS](https://angularjs.org/)__ as simple as possible.
 [Examples &#8594;](http://nverba.github.io/pikaday-angular/)